 What is Water Polo?

-In its simplest element, Water Polo is two teams of 12 (6 Outfield players & 6 subs) swimming up and down non-stop to score goals, but each attack lasts 30 seconds max while the overall match is split into 4 quarters lasting between 6-8 minutes each.
+Water Polo is two teams of 13 (6 Outfield players, 1 goalkeeper & 6 subs) swimming up and down to score goals, but each attack lasts 30 seconds for each team.
+The overall match is split into 4 quarters lasting between 6-8 minutes each.
 Water Polo is a fast, energy demanding and aggressive sport that is both rewarding and builds friendships that last a lifetime.

 Swansea & Swansea University Water Polo